-Rep. Paul Holvey, Chair
+Rep. Paul Holvey, Chair Rep. Rob Nosse Rep. Sherrie Sprenger Rep. Duane Stark

-Rep. Dan Rayfield

-Rep. Andy Olson

-Rep. Duane Stark

-RULES OF THE HOUSE OF REPRESENTATIVES Seventy-ninth Legislative Assembly May 21, 2018 Special Session
+RULES OF THE HOUSE OF REPRESENTATIVES Eightieth Legislative Assembly June 24, 2020 Special Session

 - 1.01 Definitions.
 (1) "Business day" means any day that the House meets in floor session or committees hold meetings.
-During the interim "business day" shall mean any day of the week except Saturdays, Sundays and state holidays. - (2) "Committee" includes standing, special, joint, conference and interim committee and statutory committees or task forces, boards, commissions, and any subcommittee thereof. - (3) "Measure" means bill, resolution or memorial, but does not include amendments. - (4) "Member" means member of the House. - (5) "Printing" includes electronic transmission of data and/or other means of reproducing documents. - (6) "Remonstrance" shall be considered as a "protest" under Article IV, section 26, of the Oregon Constitution. - (7) "Rule" means a rule and "rules" means the rules of the House of Representatives of the Seventy-ninth Legislative Assembly. - (8) "Session day" begins with the initial convening of the House floor session on that particular calendar day and ends with the adjournment of that floorsession. - (9) "Special Session" means the special session of the seventyninth legislative assembly convening May 21, 2018. - (10) "Within the bar" means within the area in the chamber that contains the members' desks and the rostrum and that is enclosed by waist-high partitions along the north and south and the east and west walls of the chamber floor.
+During the interim "business day" shall mean any day of the week except Saturdays, Sundays and state holidays. - (2) "Committee" includes standing, special, joint, conference and interim committee and statutory committees or task forces, boards, commissions, and any subcommittee thereof. - $\ensuremath{\mathtt{(3)}}$ "Measure" means bill, resolution or memorial, but does not include amendments.

+- (4) "Member" means member of the House. - (5) "Printing" includes electronic transmission of data and/or other means of reproducing documents. - (6) "Remonstrance" shall be considered as a "protest" under Article IV, section 26, of the Oregon Constitution. - (7) "Rule" means a rule and "rules" means the rules of the House of Representatives of the Eightieth Legislative Assembly. - (8) "Session day" begins with the initial convening of the House floor session on that particular calendar day and ends with the adjournment of that floor session. - (9) "Special Session" means the special session of the eightieth legislative assembly convening June 24, 2020. - (10) "Within the House chamber" means within the area that contains the members' desks and the rostrum and that is enclosed by waist-high partitions along the north and south and the east and west walls of the chamber floor including the two closets at the back of the House floor, and for the purposes of this special session also includes the adjoining side aisles and also the third floor galleries.